-The amount at which non-current assets are included in the balance sheet and being their historical cost or current value, less the cumulative amounts charged for depreciation, amortisation and any impairment losses.
+The amount at which non-current assets are included in the balance sheet and being their historical cost or current value, less the cumulative amounts charged for depreciation.

 Non-current assets

 Tangible and intangible assets that yield benefits to the OPCC/Group for a period of more than one year.